 McStay Family Hearing and Trial Updates People VS Charles Chase Ray Merritt trial

 Below are updates and more information about the hearing and trial regarding the McStay family trial.
 I will continue to update this as more information comes in.
+Please note everything is written in reverse chronological order.

 Michael McStay continuing testimony